 Module documentation within the

-Working with the PUDL data interactively, you’ll often want to combine information from more than one table to make the data more readable and readily interpretable.
-For example the name that EIA uses to refer to a power plant is only stored in the plants_entity_eia table in association with the plant’s unique numeric ID.
+We normalize the data to make storage more efficient and avoid data integrity issues, but you may want to combine information from more than one of the tables to make the data more readable and readily interpretable.
+For example, PUDL stores the name that EIA uses to refer to a power plant in the plants_entity_eia table in association with the plant’s unique numeric ID.
 If you are working with data from the fuel_receipts_costs_eia923 table, which records monthly per-plant fuel deliveries, you may want to have the name of the plant alongside the fuel delivery information since it’s more recognizable than the plant ID.

 Rather than requiring everyone to write their own SQL

-In the future we intend to replace the simple denormalized output tables with database views which are integrated into the distributed SQLite database directly.
+In the future, we intend to replace the simple denormalized output tables with database views that are integrated into the distributed SQLite database directly.
 This will provide the same convenience without requiring use of the Python software layer.

 There are several analytical routines built into the